Relaxed constant positive linear dependence constraint qualification for disjunctive programs: Piecewise RCPLD as a sufficient condition for the error bound condition

-In Xu and Ye \cite[Theorem 3.2]{xy2}, it was shown that if the RCPLD introduced in \cite[Definition 1.1]{xy2} holds and $g$ is subdifferentially regular, $h$ is continuously differentiable and $\Gamma$ is Clarke regular, then the error bound property holds for system (\ref{NLP}).
-Similarly we can show the following error bound result for the disjunctive system (\ref{s-system}).
+In Xu and Ye \cite[Theorem 3.2]{xy2}, it was shown that if the RCPLD introduced in \cite[Definition 1.1]{xy2} holds and $g$ is subdifferentially regular, $h$ is continuously differentiable and $\Gamma$ is Clarke regular, then the local error bound holds for system (\ref{NLP}).
+Similarly we can show the following error bound result for disjunctive system (\ref{s-system}).

+Before proving the error bound property, we need the following two conclusions first. \begin{lemma} {Assume that {MPDC-RCPLD} holds for the system